RickZee/rust-playground/learning-plan.md

 ---

-### Step 2: Set Up Your Rust Environment
+## Step 2: Set Up Your Rust Environment

-**Goal**: Configure your development environment and use Cargo to manage dependencies, preparing for web and database work.
+**Goal**: Configure your development environment and use Cargo to manage dependencies for web and database development.

 **Lessons**: